 At the end of a project, look back at your boards and learn from them: Were you too ambitious?
 Are you naturally drawn to things that are too expensive?
 Or are you being too safe?
 Add a surprise into the mix.

 Atelier Lane offers online interior design to clients worldwide.
-Design to your Inbox – is Ellie Bradley’s affordable interior design service; which are this: an Online interior decorating services that is a clever little way to redesign your entire space, smartly utilising Ellie’s savvy designer skills along the way, without breaking the bank.
+Design to your Inbox – is Ellie Bradley’s affordable interior design service; which is this: an Online interior decorating services that is a clever little way to redesign your entire space, smartly utilising Ellie’s savvy designer skills along the way, without breaking the bank.
 Visit Atelier Lane.

-(This article was written by Ellie Bradley for Expat Living magazine Singapore.
+(This article was written by Ellie Bradley for Expat Living Magazine Singapore.
 November issue out now.)